otahontas/dotfiles/arch_install/installation_guide.md

     - create partitions for EFI (partiontype ef00) and Arch.
 Leave rest for Win
 - Boot from Win10 bootable media
 - Install Windows 10 with custom installation steps and let it only use unallocated space
-- Note: Win10 will try to force you into creating Microsoft account, avoid this by disconnecting from wifi / lan ((https://www.howtogeek.com/442609/confirmed-windows-10-setup-now-prevents-local-account-creation/)[check out more here])
+- Note: Win10 will try to force you into creating Microsoft account, avoid this by disconnecting from wifi / lan ([more info here](https://www.howtogeek.com/442609/confirmed-windows-10-setup-now-prevents-local-account-creation/))
 - Check that everything installed correctly.
 - Go through necessary steps in <https://wiki.archlinux.org/index.php/Dual_boot_with_Windows>
     - at least disable Fast Startup and configure Windows to use UTC